daanvdh/JavaForger/TemplateVariables.md

 |- fields		list<TypeDefinition>, usage: <#list class.fields as field> ... </#list>
 |- constructors		list<MethodDefinition>, usage: <#list class.constructors as constructor> ... </#list>
 |- methods		list<MethodDefinition>, usage: <#list class.methods as method> ... </#list>
 |- *TypeDefinition	The accessible Name and Type fields of the class are descibed under TypeDefinition.

+VariableDefinition
+|- originalInit		The original assignment to a variable, can be null and should be checked first.
+|- *TypeDefinition	The accessible Name and Type fields of the class are descibed under TypeDefinition.

 MethodDefinition